njeriolenkere/Smart-IoT-Connected-Lake/README.md

 *Figure 3: Table with bill of materials*

 ## Computer set up
 ### Step 1: Choose IDE(Integrated Development Environment) and install node.js
 I tried using Pycharm IDE but at this time they do not support Pymakr plugin yet hence I download and used Atom IDE for windows because they support the plugin.

 #### Computers with Windows OS follow these steps:
 Download and install  [Atom (here)](https://atom.io/).
 Then  download and install Current version [Node js (here)](https://nodejs.org/en/).
 After installing both Atom and Node.js, restart you computer.
-Find a detailed tutorial here : [Pycom](https://docs.pycom.io/).
-If you want to use another IDE such as Visual Studio Code IDE follow this easy to follow tutorial : [Visual Studio Code set up](https://www.youtube.com/watch?v=fu_O6gtrDG4). **Note:** All the softwares used in this project are free.
+Find a detailed [Pycom tutorial (here)](https://docs.pycom.io/).
+If you want to use another IDE such as Visual Studio Code IDE follow this easy to follow tutorial : [Visual Studio Code set up (here)](https://www.youtube.com/watch?v=fu_O6gtrDG4). **Note:** All the softwares used in this project are free.

 ### Step 2: LoPy4 and development board
 Connect the Lopy4 to the board 3.1 using pins.
 Then connect your device (1) to the computer using the USB cable (2). ![getting_started](https://user-images.githubusercontent.com/50623449/176187022-14cae240-89fa-4e1b-aaf0-a0b36debb4b3.png)

 *Figure 4: Source: [Pycom.io](https://docs.pycom.io/)*

 ### Step 3: Firmware update